markmuthii/ex-markmuthii.github.io/_posts/2018-03-11-java-and-the-command-line.md

 To get started, first check whether Java Development Kit is installed in your machine.

-To do that, open the command prompt (terminal) by pressing `Windows+R` and type `cmd` in the box that pops up. lick OK.
+To do that, open the command prompt (terminal) by pressing `Windows+R` and typing `cmd` in the box that pops up.
+Click OK.

 <img class="img-fluid" src="../img/posts/run.png" alt="Run Window">